dstrande/sci-streak/README.md

 v025 - Major reorganization into proper module.
 Can now run with python -m streakgui (after pip install sci-streak).

+v030 - Updated dependencies to include numdifftools and astropy.

 ## TODO (in rough order)

 * Include option to "save" ROI plots in the software to compare late/early times or other differences